South Carolina Gamecocks football: Missouri

-The “Mayor’s Cup” is a budding rivalry between the two schools located in cities named Columbia.
+The "Mayor's Cup" is a budding rivalry between the two schools located in cities named Columbia.
 The Tigers lead the all-time series 10-6.
 Although Missouri is the only school to beat the Gamecocks in multiple bowl games, the rivalry began in 2012, when Missouri joined South Carolina in the SEC East.
 A Mayor's Cup trophy is awarded to the winner of the annual game by the mayors of Columbia, South Carolina and Columbia, Missouri.

+Florida

+Though South Carolina was the first team in today's Southeastern Conference that Florida ever played, the two teams only played intermittently from 1911 through 1939.
+The Gators and Gamecocks eventually became annual opponents when South Carolina joined the SEC in 1992.
+Slowly, a rivalry developed as the Gamecocks made a habit of hiring former Florida coaches to lead their program, first with Steve Spurrier from 2005-2015, and then again with Will Muschamp from 2016-2020.
+Despite Florida holding a commanding 31-10-3 all time series lead, this matchup has nevertheless produced many unforgettable games, the first of which featured Spurrier's Gamecocks denying Florida an SEC East Championship in 2005 with a 30-22 upset.
+The following year, Florida needed to block Ryan Succop's potential game-winning field goal to keep their BCS Championship hopes alive, and the year after that, Florida's Tim Tebow accounted for seven touchdowns in a game that helped him win the Heisman Trophy.
+In 2010, Spurrier again led the Gamecocks past his former team to deny them a trip to the SEC Championship Game, this time claiming the SEC East themselves with the program's first ever win in Gainesville.
+More recent memorable games include South Carolina blocking a field goal and then a punt to force overtime before winning 23-20 in 2014, Florida erasing a 31-14 third-quarter deficit in a shocking 35-31 comeback win in 2018, and Florida storming back from 37-27 down with ten minutes to go and winning 41-39 on a touchdown pass from Graham Mertz to Ricky Pearsall in the final minute in 2023.

 Kentucky

 South Carolina and Kentucky have played each other 37 times, with the Gamecocks holding a 22-14-1 lead in the rivalry.
 The series has been played for 34 consecutive seasons, dating back to 1992 when South Carolina joined the SEC.
-Both programs were members of the SEC’s East Division, and they have continued to be yearly opponents following the conference’s disbanding of division play.
-The series has been marked by a large number of close contests, dating back to the 1990’s.
+Both programs were members of the SEC's East Division, and they have continued to be yearly opponents following the conference's disbanding of division play.
+The series has been marked by a large number of close contests, dating back to the 1990's.